Irritable Bowel Syndrome Medication

 Dicyclomine hydrochloride (Bentyl)

 Dicyclomine blocks the action of acetylcholine at parasympathetic sites in secretory glands, smooth muscle, and CNS.
 This drug decreases fecal urgency and pain.
-It is useful with diarrhea-predominant symptoms.
+It is useful in patients with diarrhea-predominant symptoms.
 Adverse effects are dose dependent.

-Like dicyclomine, hyoscyamine is useful in patients with diarrhea-predominant symptoms and blocks action of acetylcholine at parasympathetic sites in smooth muscle, secretory glands, and the CNS, which, in turn, has antispasmodic effects.
+Like dicyclomine, hyoscyamine is useful in patients with diarrhea-predominant symptoms and blocks the action of acetylcholine at parasympathetic sites in smooth muscle, secretory glands, and the CNS, which, in turn, has antispasmodic effects.
 The drug decreases fecal urgency and pain.

 Antidiarrheals